Export Data to Excel file in Spring Boot

 }

-- XSSFWorkbook is creating a Workbook that is our excel file.
+→ XSSFWorkbook is creating a Workbook that is our Excel file.

-- We are creating Rows and cells of an excel sheet.
+→ We are creating Rows and cells of an Excel sheet.

-- After that we are writing data into the excel sheet.
+→ After that we are writing data into the Excel sheet.

-9. Create a Controller class
+9. Creating a Controller class

-package com.example.controller;
+package com.springjava.controller;

 import java.io.IOException;